 The safety profile of the Panama Stem Cell Institute is well established.
 Since the clinic opened in 2006, they have performed over 10,000 procedures, and currently they are treating up to 200 patients per month.
 A patient registry safety review performed over nine months in 2018 found 497 adverse events (AE) out of 3058 treatments administered, which is a rate of 16.2%.
 The vast majority of AE (15.8%) were mild symptoms, consisting of fatigue and headache.
 The worst AE, consisting of nausea and vomiting, were only reported by 0.13% of patients.

 A clinical trial for autism, registered by the clinic in 2014, has been completed with 20 participants.
-A paper was submitted to a peer-reviewed medical journal and is currently under review.
+A paper has been submitted to a peer-reviewed medical journal.
 In the final paper, outcomes were measured using Autism Treatment Evaluation Checklist (ATEC) scores, Childhood Autism Rating Scale (CARS) scores, macrophage-derived chemokine (MDC) levels and activation-regulated chemokine (TARC) levels recorded at baseline and again at 13 weeks, 25 weeks, 37 weeks, 49 weeks, and 89 weeks post-therapy.

 At the Perinatal Stem Cell Society meeting, Dr. Riordan presented data on 47 autism patients selected from the clinic patient registry (movie link at bottom of the page).
 Among these patients, 87% were boys, the median patient age was 7 years old, and the daily dose averaged 15.75 million UC-MSC.
 For these patients, ATEC scores were compared at baseline and six months.
 The scores showed improvements in the categories of speech, sociability, awareness, and behavior; and all of the improvements had high statistical significance.

 Parents contemplating autism therapy at Panama are encouraged to rule out other conditions that can cause autism symptoms, such as genetic disorders and heavy metal poisoning.
 Normal blood test readings for heavy metals are mandatory before enrolling for therapy.

 Parents wishing to learn more about autism therapy at the Stem Cell Institute in Panama can visit the autism treatment page on the clinic website.
 There is also a Facebook group, Stem Cell Therapy for Autism, which is run by parents for parents as a forum to share experiences with stem cell therapy.